How to Write a Retirement Letter for Nurses

 One of the main questions to address when considering how to write a letter of retirement from nursing is to whom you should present your letter first.
 The answer is your direct supervisor.
 Address the letter to them, using their name rather than To Whom It May Concern.
 You can present your letter in conjunction with a private talk or right after.
 It’s important to let your supervisor know in person, so don’t leave your retirement letter on their desk.

 After your supervisor is informed, give a copy of that letter to your human resources department so they can prepare the official paperwork you’ll need to sign and get your retirement benefits started.
 If you’re with a temp agency, always tell them first before telling anyone at the facility where you work.
+And once you tell your coworkers, don’t be surprised if you get some retirement gifts.

 How Long Should a Retirement Letter Be?